HelMark/Top-n-Email-Domains/README.md

 # Top-n-Email-Domains

 This Java program reads from an input.txt file, checks the number of times a particular domain appears in the input.txt file, and outputs the data to the terminal.
-It also writes the data to an output.txt file and provides a simple UI interface.
 The input.txt file contains one email per line.

 #### Overview

 I chose to create a Maven project with the Spring framework due to its versatility.
-The program is written in Java, and the project's structure was generated using the.
 The program is written in Java, and the project's structure was generated using the [Spring initilizr](https://start.spring.io/).

-The main codebase is located in the [src/main/java/markus/TopEmailDomains](src/main/java/markus/TopEmailDomains). directory.
+The main codebase is located in the [src/main/java/markus/TopEmailDomains](src/main/java/markus/TopEmailDomains) directory.
 You can launch the program using [TopEmailDomainsApplication.java](src/main/java/markus/TopEmailDomains/TopEmailDomainsApplication.java) or Maven commands.

 #### Building and Running the program
 The program uses Maven for building and running.
-To get started, ensure you are in the root directory, which is the same directory as this README.md and pom.xml file.
+To get started, ensure you are in the root directory, which is the same directory as this README.md and the pom.xml file.

 To build the program, run the following command: `mvn install`.
 This will build the project and execute all tests.
 Hopefully, all the builds and tests are successful.